Savvy travelers already know how fast, easy and affordable it can be to take the train from and to the plane.

 Tickets to or from the Airport are magnetically encoded and allow you to pass through the fare gates at the airport rail station.
 Simply insert your ticket into the fare gate, wait for the partition to open and walk through.

 Purchase your ticket before boarding the train.
-Tickets may be purchased from ticket vending machines or ticket agents at your boarding station.
+NJ TRANSIT MyTix mobile ticketing allows customers to securely purchase and display rail tickets and passes from web enabled devices.
+Tickets may also be purchased from ticket vending machines or ticket agents at your boarding station.
 Customers boarding without tickets will be charged the regular fare to Newark Penn Station or North Elizabeth (depending on direction traveled) plus surcharge.
 Upon arrival at the Airport station, you will be required to pay the $5.50 access fee.
 Conductors can accept cash only (all bills up to $100).
 Complete fare details, including Senior Citizen and Children's fare information can be found on rail timetables.
 Reduced fares do not apply to the $5.50 airport access fee.

 One-Way Tickets can be used on any train for one continuous ride between designated stations.
 If you are traveling to the airport and plan to return via AirTrain and NJ TRANSIT, we recommend that you purchase two one-way tickets prior to departing from your boarding station.
 One-way tickets are non-refundable, but remain valid until used.
 See our refund policy for details.